edubkendo/tower-docs/en/guides/controllers/flash.md

         @render "show"
 ```

-Now the user gets returned to the form, with what they have filled in so far left intact, and an easy to spot error message letting them know what they need to correct it.
+Now the user gets returned to the form, with what they have filled in so far left intact, and an easy to spot error message letting them know what they need to do to correct it.

 ![Flash Messages: Single Error](https://github.com/edubkendo/flashMessages/raw/master/screenshots/flash_message_with_single_error.png "Flash Message with single error")